APU’s Regional Campus Experience Provides a Sense of Community, Capability

-Whether you’re interested in attending classes at the Orange County, Los Angeles, San Diego, Inland Empire, High Desert, Monrovia, or Murrieta campus, you’ll be able to find a degree program that suits your goals and a schedule that works with your life.
+Whether you’re interested in attending classes at the Orange County, San Diego, Inland Empire, High Desert, Monrovia, or Murrieta campus, you’ll be able to find a degree program that suits your goals and a schedule that works with your life.
 Here’s what you can expect when studying at a regional APU location.

 A Warm and Welcoming Environment

 At every Azusa Pacific campus, staff strive to give each student a feeling of home and purpose, making sure they’re greeted by name as they walk in the door.
 This welcoming environment is valued because many students pursuing degrees at an APU regional campus are working professionals with full-time jobs and other life commitments.